-Surfwear brand Mowgli Surf is run by a pair of perfectionist twins that want to change the world.
+Surfwear brand Mowgli Surf is run by a pair of very strange twins that want to change the world.
 “I just want to make the world more beautiful,” says Philip Seastrom, one half of the pair.
-He, along with his twin brother Alex Seastrom make wildly beautiful handcrafted (hand-dyed, hand-painted, hand-stamped, etc.) garments all made in the US that dare to challenge the way we think about contemporary surfwear; and really - stale, dark, neutral apparel as a whole.
+He, along with his identical twin brother Alex Seastrom make wildly beautiful handcrafted (hand-dyed, hand-painted, hand-stamped, etc.) garments all made in the US that dare to challenge the way we think about contemporary surfwear; and really – stale, dark, neutral apparel as a whole.

 The Mowgli Surf twins’ aesthetic is marked by a distinct use of color and print.
 They even describe their creations as “challenging” in their site bio, along with this gem: “If you want to be like everybody else, you have come to the wrong place.”
-This unabashed stance on individual style has lent itself to their bold designs and even bolder opinions: The Seastrom twins want men’s shorts to be shorter; they actually had a knit semi-proto-jogger silhouette in 2010 that no one in their industry understood at the time; their Spring ’15 line incorporates craftmanship like hand-sprayed tartan; Alex says he gives people unsolicited advice constantly; and Mowgli is 150% about mixing prints.
+This unabashed stance on individual style has lent itself to their bold designs and even bolder opinions: The Seastrom brothers want men’s shorts to be shorter; they actually had a knit semi-proto-jogger silhouette in 2010 that no one in their industry understood at the time; their Spring ’15 line incorporates craftmanship like hand-sprayed tartan; Alex says he gives people unsolicited advice constantly; and Mowgli is 150% about mixing prints.

 I had heard that the twins behind Mowgli Surf were eccentric, but nothing could have prepared me to meet Philip and Alex at the Gene Autry Western Heritage museum, where they proposed we conduct our interview.
 The two filled me in on their intensive knowledge of Western art (but mostly we just had too much fun) and their love for the ornate expressiveness of Western-era apparel: “Just as an art form, Western art knows what it is,” says Philip.
 I quickly learned that Mowgli Surf also knows exactly what it is.
 And in our interview below, Alex and Philip discuss what propels them to go against the grain; and why they work so hard to promote the beautiful, the expressive, and the individual through everything they do.